 The good news is God takes the divine initiative to seek and restore us.
 Jesus’ death on the cross represents for the Christian the answer to being spiritually alive again.
 The self must die as Jesus proclaims, “For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”

 Various faith groups acknowledge for spiritual life to occur, the self must pass away and embrace a new identity.
 In dying to self, by faith, we are united in life with the “resurrected” Christ.
 We discover this reality in our lives when we engage the risen Christ.
 As self-passes away, the living Christ manifests His life in ours.

-We grasp Thomas Merton’s insight, “All eternity has become ours in one placid and breathless moment!”
+We grasp Thomas Merton’s insight, “All eternity has become ours in one placid and breathless moment.”
 We are one in spirit with the creation and with God.
 We comprehend the glory of God as Jesus’ words in John seventeen speak eternal life in us.
 “My prayer is not for them alone.
 I also pray for those who will believe in me through their message, that all of them may be one, Father, just as you are in me, and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 I have given them the glory that you gave me, that they may be one as we are one—I in them and you in me—so that they are in complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.

 Photo: John Martin Paradise Lost Creation of Light